danielkdewar/blog/content/post/20201231-annual-reflection.md

 ## Paperchain

 We have been able to pay $414k to creators for the streaming media months before they usually get paid.
+There are now more full-time team members than there are founders (a huge milestone as a company!).
+We generated $2.5k in revenue.
+We raised over $500k and are on our way to closing our full seed round.

 We're not talking theoretical.
 We're doing it.
 Paperchain is actively closing the time-gap in media payments.

-I had to make many critical decisions this year.
+I had to make many critical decisions this year:

 * Made the decision to ask two founders to step back as work commitments couldn't be met.
 Potentially could have sunk the company.
 I think we made the right hiring decisions to fill the gaps and we're in our strongest position now.
 * There have been moments of reduced or no pay.
 All of us on this team made the same commitment to continue and push through.
 * With COVID-19 spreading, made the decision to offer health insurance to our full-time team members.
 Very rare for a pre-seed company to do this.
 Increased our burn but kept our employee retention at 100%.

-There are now more full-time team members than there are founders (a huge milestone as a company!).
-We generated $2.5k in revenue.
-We raised over $500k and are on our way to closing our full seed round.

 **What I'm getting better at?**  Leadership.
 Hard to define but I feel more confident in this general area.